Ethnic groups in Metro Detroit: Italian American

 The National Italian American Foundation estimated that in 1990, Metro Detroit had 280,000 ethnic Italians.
 As of 2005 the closest remaining large Little Italy near Detroit was Via Italia in Windsor, Ontario, and there was a group of remaining Italian shops and restaurants along Garfield Road in Clinton Township.
 In 2005 Armando Delicato, author of Italians in Detroit, wrote that "Unlike some other national groups, like the Poles, who still look to Hamtramck, or the Mexicans, who have Mexicantown, Italian Detroiters no longer have a geographical center".

 Polish American

 As of 2001, the Metro Detroit area had the U.S.'s second largest Polish ethnic concentration after Chicago.
 By the 21st century, the Wayne, Oakland, and Macomb counties formed the center of Michigan's Polish populations.
 Many Poles had moved from Hamtramck, and Troy became the center of the Polish-American community.

 Romani American

 There is a Roma community in Detroit.
-Many Romani people in the Detroit metro area are of Hungarian and Slovakian origin.
+Many Romani people in the Detroit metro area are of Hungarian and Slovak origin.